fenago/github-developers/Lab_13.md

 ### Getting ready

 You will need a user account at GitHub.
-For this recipe, we will use the GitHub user `johndoepackt` .
+For this recipe, we will use the GitHub user `fenago` .
 Any user can create an organization.

 If you don't have a GitHub account, it is time to create one.
 Once you